 The solutions are already here.
 What we need now is a collective will to take action and support from our institutions.

 We currently don’t even have a target or a plan, or even a stated intention to make this happen in Yolo County.
-Sustainability is one of the 5 new areas of development in the general plan, but it seems that it’s potentially conflicting with other areas of proposed development.
+Sustainability is one of the 5 new areas of development in the Yolo County Strategic Plan, but it seems that it’s potentially conflicting with other areas of proposed development.

 We have missed the mark, but there is still time to correct that.
 We need our leaders in elected office to understand what’s at stake and act accordingly.

 It is all quite possible, and it is better to set the target near than to further delay action.
 Jim Provenza told me an anecdote of John F Kennedy declaring that we would go to the moon.
 The engineers said that they didn’t know how, but lo and behold.
 We humans are remarkably intelligent, inventive, and resilient when we have a shared focus.

 What are the stakes?

 When our grandchildren ask us what we did in the midst of these most challenging times, what do we want to tell them?
 That the solutions were too hard, too idealistic, or too expensive?
 That we had other priorities?

 An Action You Can Take Right Now!

 There is a working group within Yolo County that I am a part of (not connected to my campaign) that has drafted and submitted legislation for a Yolo County Climate Emergency Declaration and Mobilization.
 The Board of Supervisors will be voting on March 10 whether they want staff to assist in finalizing it for vote by the Board of